 They are said to be very hard to get rid of though.
 While most yūrei only haunt a person or place until they are exorcised or placated, an Onryō’s grudge-curse continues to infect a location long after the ghost itself is gone.
 So can one ever get rid of them according to folklore?

-Mostly though it is just about to find a way to please the spirit.
+Mostly though the trick is just about to find a way to please the spirit.
 Such was the case with Sugawara no Michizane.
 He was a vengeful spirit that didn’t leave the capital alone before they built a shrine in his honor.
 But like the case with Okiku, most measurements are taken to just get out of the Onryōs way alive rather than get rid of the ghost for good.